mdimjasevic/musllvm-klee/README.md

 musl libc, motiviated in a simliar fashion to [Klee's uclibc](https://github.com/klee/klee-uclibc).

-Our approach here will be to [port musl libc](http://wiki.musl-libc.org/wiki/Porting) to a new architecture, based on the x86_64 version, but with all assembly replaced by llvm bitcode.
+Our approach here will be to [port musl libc](http://wiki.musl-libc.org/wiki/Porting) to a new architecture, based on the x86_64 version, but with all assembly replaced by llvm bitcode (maybe).

 ## Recipe for libc.so.bc
 ```